 There are not many online booking tools that I have seen that actually do this.
 This refers to the ability to hold confirmed itinerary content (flights, hotels and cars) until the booking is confirmed or cancelled.
 This ensures that when your travellers retrieve the booking after seeking approval they are able to book the exact same rates/ fares that were available at the time of the initial search.

-- Booking, but ensure you are able to book air, hotel and car
+- booking, but ensure you are able to book air, hotel and car

-- Viewing itineraries
+- viewing itineraries

 5. Integrated access to fares and rates

 We all know that the nature of the travel industry is that the distribution of fares and rates is quite fractured.
-The majority of content is distributed centrally through what’s called a Global Distribution System (GDS), but because suppliers have to pay to have their content distributed, smaller suppliers and low cost carriers sometimes don’t, which then makes them non GDS content, which means content that is not distributed via the GDS.
-So, taking all of this into consideration you need to ensure that whichever online booking tool you select also provides access to this non GDS content.
-This can be through:
+The majority of content is distributed centrally through what’s called a Global Distribution System (GDS), but because suppliers have to pay to have their content distributed, smaller suppliers and low cost carriers sometimes don’t take part.
+Therefore their content is not distributed via the GDS.
+So, taking all of this into consideration you need to ensure that whichever online booking tool you select, it also provides access to this non GDS content.

-- Low cost carriers: There are online booking tools that provide access to up to 80 low cost carriers
+There are online booking tools that provide access to up to 80 low cost carriers

 6. Integration with other systems

-- Make sure it works!
 This may seem obvious but OBT providers have a lot of functionality in the pipeline.
 If they can’t demonstrate it live or allow you to test it then chances are it is in development.